mthuret/storybook-addon-specifications/README.md

 Import the `specs, describe and it` functions and use it to write your tests.
 This example uses Enzyme and Chai to perform the testing.

+The first parameter of the describe function **must be the same** as the story's name.

 ```js
 import { storiesOf } from '@kadira/storybook'
 import { specs, describe, it } from 'storybook-addon-specifications'